 The Quadruple Bypass Burger Challenge – And Punishment for Failure

-One of the restaurant’s most famous attractions is the Quadruple Bypass Burger challenge.
+One of the restaurant’s most famous attractions is the Bypass Burger challenge.

-Those who manage to finish an entire Quadruple or above are placed in a wheelchair and pushed out to their car by one of the “nurses”.
+Those who manage to finish a large Bypass Burger may be placed in a wheelchair and pushed out by one of the “nurses” as part of the show.

-However, anybody who is unable to finish all the food they order is publicly spanked by their waitress using a wooden paddle (which you can then buy afterwards to keep as a souvenir).
+However, anybody who is unable to finish all the food they order may be publicly spanked by their waitress using a wooden paddle.
+This is one of the restaurant’s most famous gimmicks, and it is treated as part of the entertainment.

 And for those who think the spanking will just be a light tap on your butt, don’t be fooled – the nurses have been known to deliver some brutal blows that leave grown men wincing in pain.
-So make sure you don’t leave anything on your plate when you leave!
+So make sure you know what you are getting into before leaving anything on your plate.

 Calories in the Restaurant’s Bypass Burgers